History of American journalism: New forms

-Yellow journalism
+Sensationalism

 William Randolph Hearst and Joseph Pulitzer both owned newspapers in the American West, and both established papers in New York City: Hearst's New York Journal in 1883 and Pulitzer's New York World in 1896.
 Their stated mission to defend the public interest, their circulation wars and sensational reporting spread to many other newspapers and became known as "yellow journalism."
 The public may have initially benefited as "muckraking" journalism exposed corruption, but its often excessively sensational coverage of a few juicy stories alienated many readers.

 Headlines

 More generally, newspapers in large cities in the 1890s began using large-font multi-column headlines to attract passers-by to buy the paper.
 Previously headlines had seldom been more than one column wide, although multicolumn-width headlines were possible on the presses then in use.
 The change required typesetters to break with tradition and many small-town papers were reluctant to change.